gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </figcaption>
 </figure>

-Given a fully-connected colored graph, we can apply vertex contractions iteratively until only a single vertex remains.
+Given a fully-connected colored graph, we can <strong>apply vertex contractions iteratively</strong> until only a single vertex remains.
 What good does that do us?
 For one, it lets us solve [fun puzzle games](https://apps.apple.com/us/app/kami/id710724007).
 But it's also the foundation of an interesting applied graph theory problem described more below.

 <figure>
   <video width="300" autoplay muted loop playsinline>